eslamabdallah74/Digital-Experts/README.md

 @if ($message->user->id == auth()->user()->id)
 ```

->I used `<div wire:poll.1000ms></div>` To refresh component every second to get any message we Receive but it seems it worked with only the message >Time(sent from), But on changing chat or sending a new message the component will live refresh to get recent messages
+>I used `<div wire:poll.1000ms></div>` To refresh component every second to get any message we Receive but it seems it only worked with only the message Time(sent from), But on changing chat or sending a new message the component will live refresh to get recent messages